 9 Then the Lord put forth His hand and touched my mouth.
 And the Lord said to me, Behold, I have put My words in your mouth.”

 Jeremiah like Moses was full of excuses. . .but God put the words in His mouth that would through the years cause him to put pressure on the Word.

 “So shall My word be that goes forth out of My mouth: it shall not return to Me void [without producing any effect, useless], but it shall accomplish that which I please and purpose, and it shall prosper in the thing for which I sent it.”

-When you press the Word. . .you’ve gotta know the words coming out of your mouth will not be lost, wasted, empty or without success.
+When you press the Word. . .you are using your faith in Him to bring it to pass.
+God’s Word cannot be lost, wasted, empty or without success.